Artemas-Muzanenhamo/clean-code/README.md

 So too being able to recognize clean code from dirty code does not mean that we know how to write clean code!
 * A programmer without “code-sense” can look at a messy module and recognize the mess but will have no idea what to do about it.
 * A programmer with “code-sense” will look at a messy module and see options and variations.
 The “code-sense” will help that pro- grammer choose the best variation and guide him or her to plot a sequence of behavior preserving transformations to get from here to there.

+## We are Authors
+* The `@author` field of a Javadoc tells us who we are.
+We are authors.
+And one thing about authors is that they have readers.
+* Indeed, authors are responsible for communicating well with their readers.
+* The next time you write a line of code, remember you are an author, writing for readers who will judge your effort.